Open Food Facts: Community

-The project gathers information and data on food products from around the world.

-For each item, the database stores its generic name, quantity, type of packaging, brand, category, manufacturing or processing locations, countries and stores where the product is sold, list of ingredients, any traces (for allergies, dietary laws or any specific diet), food additives and nutritional information.
-The nutritional value is calculated using the Nutri-Score.

 Each contributor can add or edit food items based on the information explicitly shown on the package.
-As a result, the GTIN (Global Trade Item Number) embedded in the barcode on the packaging of the product (when available) is generally used as the identifier.
+As a result, the Global Trade Item Number embedded in the barcode on the packaging of the product (when available) is generally used as the identifier.

 Mobile phone applications allow for capturing photos and information that are reprocessed manually by volunteers.
+OFF licensed under the Open Database License, while its artwork, uploaded by contributors, is distributed under a Creative Commons Attribution–Share Alike license.
 Due to similar mechanisms for modification, extension, or deletion of content and structure, the project is sometimes compared to Wikipedia in the media.

-Since December 2024 the United Nations has considered it one of the 180 digital public goods.